imperialwicket/Cloud-Prize/Submission.md

 I am generating AMIs that aim to be deploy-ready with minimal alterations by an end user.
 The idea is that someone should not need to ssh into the server to get a pre-built war installed and running.

 I plan to support these AMIs with puppet modules and potentially full manifests for generation.
-However, the core product (to date) is the output AMIs.
+However, the core focus is currently puppet modules for the specific software solution and pre-baked AMIs.

 ## Provide Links to Github Repo's for your Submission

 I plan to collect announcements at [imperialwicket.com](http://imperialwicket.com/tag/netflix).
 I will keep an updated list of the latest releases here, as well as information regarding related repositories.

 ### Asgard

-#### Puppet module

 [puppet-asgard](https://github.com/imperialwicket/puppet-asgard)